ctrlplusb/easy-peasy/README.md

 This enables parts of your model to respond to actions being fired in other parts of your model.
 For example you could have a "notifications" model that populates based on certain actions being fired (logged in, product added to basket, etc).

+It also supports attach listeners to a "string" named action.
+This allows with interop with 3rd party libraries, or aids in migration.

 Note: If any action being listened to does not complete successfully (i.e. throws an exception), then no listeners will be fired.

 <details>